kubohiroya/sheet2form/README.md

  |17| | autumn | | |
  |18| | winter | | |

-Each row in this example stands for a command and a set of properties to create a form item:
+Each row stands for a command and a set of properties to create a form item:
- * Row 1-7: to set form preferences.
+ * Row 1-7: example to set form preferences.
+    * Column A and B consist a set of key value pair.
- * Row 8-18: to create form items.
+ * Row 8-18: example to create form items.
+    * Column A: itemType in lower camel case
+    * Column B: title
+    * Column C: helpText
+      * Column D: isRequired
+      * Column E: hasOptional
+      * and so on.
- * Row 12-13, 15-18: to create choices of multiple selection items.
+ * Row 12-13, 15-18: example to create choices of multiple selection items.
+    * Column A: (empty)
+    * Column B: title

 ### Create new form or update pre-exist form